Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Methodology

+\textbf{Sampled Tokens Branch.} Although TD advantages provide dense reward signals, they do not capture long-horizon returns and therefore cannot fully replace trajectory-based estimators.
+Consequently, for the sampled token $y_t$, we retain a trajectory-based GAE estimator together with a reliable rule-based outcome reward $r_o$, and optimize the conventional GRPO-style surrogate:

-} Here, the overall advantage $A(s_t,y_t)$ combines a group-normalized outcome signal (as in GRPO) with the token-level GAE advantage estimated by the IM-RM.
-Concretely, for each prompt $x$, we draw $n$ rollouts $\{y^{(k)}\}_{k=1}^{n}\sim \pi_{\text{old}}(\cdot| x)$ and define the per-prompt mean and (empirical) standard deviation of outcomes: { } In implementation, we compute $A^{\mathrm{GAE}}_\phi$ by first standardizing TD advantages across the $n$ rollouts for the same prompt (see Appendix~\ref{appendix:implementation}) and then applying \cref{eq:gae}.
-Then, for a sampled trajectory $y=y^{(k)}$ and its token $y_t$ at state $s_t=(x,y_{<t})$, we set {
+Here, the overall advantage $A(s_t,y_t)$ combines a group-normalized outcome signal (as in GRPO) with the token-level GAE advantage estimated by the IM-RM.
+Concretely, for each prompt $x$, we draw $n$ rollouts $\{y^{(k)}\}_{k=1}^{n}\sim \pi_{\text{old}}(\cdot| x)$ and define the per-prompt mean and (empirical) standard deviation of outcome rewards:

+In implementation, we compute $A^{\mathrm{GAE}}_\phi$ by first standardizing TD advantages across the $n$ rollouts for the same prompt (see Appendix~\ref{appendix:implementation}) and then applying \cref{eq:gae}.
+Then, for a sampled trajectory $y=y^{(k)}$ and its token $y_t$ at state $s_t=(x,y_{<t})$, we set

-} \paragraph{Overall DistRL Objective.} The final DistRL objective combines these two branches by a hyperparameter $\alpha$ as: { } This enables a single rollout to provide dense learning signals for multiple plausible next tokens, effectively complementing trajectory-only updates.
+\paragraph{Overall DistRL Objective.} The final DistRL objective combines these two branches by a hyperparameter $\alpha$ as:

+This enables a single rollout to provide dense learning signals for multiple plausible next tokens, effectively complementing trajectory-only updates.